 - Filters need to be replaced every 3 to 6 months

 3: MOOKA True HEPA+ – Best Value

-When it comes to technology, most products usually get much better up to a certain price tag, and after that, you start getting diminishing returns.
-Meaning that you have to spend much more to get something a little better.
-When it comes to Air Purifiers, the MOOKA True Hepa+ is at exactly that point where you can get the most value for your money before having to spend much more to get something a little better.
+Regarding technology, most products get much better up to a particular price tag.
+After that, you start diminishing returns, meaning you have to spend much more to get something a little better.
+When it comes to Air Purifiers, the MOOKA True Hepa+ is where you can get the most value for your money before spending much more to get something a little better.

 - Pre-filter: For larger things like dust, pet hair, etc

 - HEPA filter with another activated carbon filter: The main filters that are used to eliminate at least 99.7% of all particles and kill

 - Ultraviolet Sterilizer: Eliminates organic materials such as viruses and different kinds of airborne bacteria

 - Negative ion generator: Kills/traps everything that passes through it

 - 6D Filtration System: Mooka GL-FS32 Air Purifier might just be the most versatile air purifier you...